apnadkarni/blt/doc/tree.rst

     *string*  is "", this means the path is a TCL list.
 The default is "".

 *treeName* **path parse** *path* ?\ *switches* ... ?
-  Returns the id of the node described by *path*.
+  Returns the ID of the node described by *path*.
 By default, *path* is a list of node labels.
 But if the **-separator** switch or **path separator** operation define a non-empty separator, *path* is string of node labels separated by the separator.